a0s21en5/C-Sharp-Bootcamp/README.md

 # Object
 object is a instance of a class that represent the class and an object is an real entity that has state and behaviour.

+# Constructor
+constructor is a special type of method whoose name is same as class name, it is invoked automatically at the time of object creation.

+# Note
+The main purpose of constructor is used to initialize the data member of new object.

+# Types of Constructor
+- [x] Default Constructor
+- [x] Parameter Constructor